1st1/async_pep/pep-async.rst

 ``await`` suspends the ``read_data`` function until ``db.fetch`` async function or future-like object completes and returns the result data.

-It will use the ``yield from`` implementation with an extra quick step of validating its argument.
-It will only accept:
+It uses the ``yield from`` implementation with an extra quick step of validating its argument.
+It only accepts:

 * ``async def`` functions.